akczcz/akv2k8s/README.md

 - Laptop with CLI (Windows with Powershell, Linux, Mac, whatever) or use Azure Cloud shell, if you need install Azure CLI use https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
 - Azure CLI must have at least version "2.31.0", use "az upgrade" command to upgrade to latest version, it is recommended to use extention "aks-preview" with minal version "0.5.49"

-Let's use Azure CLI for now.
+I will use Azure CLI for this LAB.

 ## Preparation tasks - deployment infrastructure in Azure Resource Group